syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 ## Check two controls in same tab group

-The DockingManager [IsSameTabbedGroup](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~IsSameTabbedGroup.html) function which is used to determine whether two tabbed controls are belongs to the same tab group or not.
+The [IsSameTabbedGroup](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~IsSameTabbedGroup.html) function of docking manager is used to determine whether the two tabbed controls are belong to the same tab group.

 {% tabs %}